onflow/flow/flips/README.md

-# Flow Improvement Proposals (FLIP)
+# Flow Improvement Proposals (FLIPs)

-The purpose of a FLIP is to engage the Flow community in development by gathering feedback from contributors and experts while also communicating design changes broadly.
+The purpose of a FLIP is to engage the Flow community in development by leveraging the collective ideas, insights, and experience of contributors and experts while also communicating design changes broadly.

 ## Who is involved?

-Any **community member** may help by providing feedback on whether the FLIP will meet their needs.
+Everyone is welcome to propose and provide feedback on a FLIP.

 A **FLIP author** is one or more community member who writes a FLIP and is committed to championing it through the  process.